- C

 RCBC requires instructors to report a student's current grade at the 30-day mark.
 Midpoint grades are only viewable in Self-Service under "Grades".
 This helps students determine progress in their course and whether withdrawal is recommended.
 Midpoint grades do not appear on transcripts and do not affect GPA.

-The completion of at least 30 credits including a college level math and english course in the first year of college.
+The completion of at least 30 credits, including a college-level math and English course in the first year of college.
 Participating in a momentum year makes it more likely that students will graduate in a timely fashion.

 A review of a student's completed, in-progress, and registered courses used by the Office of the Registrar to determine graduation eligibility.
 Similar to 'Degree Requirements,' students can monitor their academic progress in the My Progress screen of Self-Service.